monrdeme/secure-static-site-aws/README.md

 # Deploying a Static Website on AWS
 In this project I deploy and secure a static website hosted on Amazon S3 using Infrastructure as Code (Terraform) and Python scripting for automation.
-The goal is to follow AWS security best practices around permissions, monitoring, and alerting, while keeping it accessible and scalable.

 ---